input-output-hk/ouroboros-high-assurance/praos-design-decisions.md

 meaning that they are difficult to invert by an efficient adversary.
 But, this property is probabilistic in nature, so we cannot enforce it in the code.

+## Protocol parameters

+### Parameter $k$

+As the paper states, the parameter $k$ establishes how deep in the chain (in terms of number of blocks) a transaction needs to be in order to be declared as stable.
+Although the paper does not explicitly say whether
+$k$ must be positive (it does say that $k \in \N$), Theorem 7 (Chain quality) defines $\mu = 1/k$, therefore $k$ must be positive.

+### Parameter $f$

+The parameter $f$, called *active slot coefficient*, establishes the probability that at least one stakeholder is elected as a slot leader in each slot, that is, the probability that a slot is not empty.
+Although the paper does not explicitly say so, we assume $f$ to be a strictly positive probability; otherwise all slots would be empty.
+Moreover, for example, Theorem 4 in the paper assumes $f \in (0, 1]$.

+### Parameter $\epsilon$

+The parameter $\epsilon$ represents the advantage in terms of stake of the honest stakeholders against the adversarial ones.
+Although the paper does not explicitly say so, we assume $\epsilon \in (0,1)$, as is the case for example in Theorem 5 (Common prefix) in the paper.
+Finally, although the parameter $\epsilon$ is used almost exclusively in the security analysis of the protocol, we need to include it nevertheless, since it is also used in the computation of the new epoch randomness performed by the sub-protocol $\pi_{RLB}$.